-Only general education courses may be taken as Pass/Fail.
-Health science pre-requisite and required HLTH 212, 230 and 314, and all nursing courses may NOT be taken as Pass/Fail.
+Only clinical and simulation courses may be taken as Pass/Fail.
+Health science pre-requisite and required nursing courses may NOT be taken as Pass/Fail.

-In accordance with University policy, only one course per semester may be taken pass/fail.
+In accordance with university policy, only one course per semester may be taken pass/fail.
 Nonetheless, so long as the minimum cumulative GPA of 2.50 is maintained, there is no specific limit to the number of general education courses which may be taken Pass/Fail.
-Students should remember that grades of "P" neither add to nor significantly reduce the quality points used to calculate their GPAs (Grade Point Average); however, a grade of "F" is treated the same in all conditions and is likely to significantly reduce a student's overall GPA.
+Students should remember that grades of "P" neither add to nor significantly reduce the quality points used to calculate their GPAs; however, a grade of "F" is treated the same in all conditions and is likely to significantly reduce a student's overall GPA.